radekacar/joyous-rainbow/README.md

 Taxi-out time prediction for the [PRC Data Challenge 2026](https://prc-data-challenge-2026.netlify.app/), organised by the EUROCONTROL Performance Review Commission and the OpenSky Network.

+Team & Acknowledgments

+This repository is the official entry of the joyous-rainbow team for the data challenge.

+Team members:

+Rade Kačar — University of Belgrade, Faculty of Transport and Traffic Engineering Darko Ćulibrk — MTEL Banja Luka

+We thank the challenge organizers and the open-source community for providing the tools and datasets that made this solution possible.

 **Task.** Predict `TAXITIME\_SEC\_mvt = MVT\_TIME\_UTC\_mvt − BLOCK\_TIME\_UTC\_mvt` for
 344,841 departures at ten major European airports in January and July 2026, training on 4.17 million movements from 2025.
 Ranked by RMSE in seconds.